evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

   5. Create a new task

 ## 3.1 Contract Service
-Create a new file within the services folder and name it "task.ts".
+Create a new file within the services folder and name it `task.ts`.
 Within this file, we will declare all the functions that are needed to interact with task contracts.
 To create a new data contract using the DBCP definition of our tutorial task, only view lines of code are needed.
 We will create a new data contract instance and apply the loaded description to the data contract creation function.

 ```ts
   /**